Broderick-Westrope/amalgo/IDEAS.md

 - Add options for obfuscating specific patterns (e.g., API keys)
 - Include basic security scanning capabilities
 - Add support for scanning dependencies for known vulnerabilities

+- Feature idea: flag to honour gitignore.
+Glob passing is already in, would just need a way to reliably read gitignore files.
+Should not overwrite other flags.